Last Edited: June 12, 2020 (added new links to my other Derrida posts)

-Derrida deploys the word “differance” (a spelling mistake) to describe how the signifier’s meaning is established by what it is not—such as its oppositions—where meaning is never completely stable due to these differences.
+Derrida deploys the word “differance” (a spelling mistake) to describe how the signifier’s meaning is established by what it is not, where meaning is never completely stable due to these differences.
 In addition, differance is also used to show how the presence of meaning is only possible through its own absence via differences, which is nevertheless still “present” (something we will not understand until later on).
 The reason why Derrida changes the “e” to an “a” is to show that writing can actually do more than speech.
 In French, the proper spelling of “difference”, and the spelling mistake “differance” verbally sounds the same.
 Their differences can only be recognized in writing.
 Here, Derrida is taking a “revenge” on Plato for calling writing secondary even when it is not.
-There are more reasons why Derrida calls it “differance” such as its play on the words “differ” and “defer”—I will not talk about these here (See his essay called, Differance).
+There are complications to this when Derrida deconstructs Jean-Jacques Rousseau.
+There are also more reasons why Derrida calls it “differance” such as its play on the words “differ” and “defer”—I will not talk about these here (See his essay called, Differance).

 Second, while Hjelmslev thinks only the signified is an internal mental concept.
 We now see how—since the signified is just more signifiers—even the signifier becomes internal.
 This will be a contradiction that we will encounter in the next few sections between Husserl’s external “indication” and internal “expression”.
 It is why Derrida points out that, “the outside

 is the inside” and “there is no transcendental signified”.
 This “transcendental” is what lies outside of us as subjective being, such as this text.
 There is no outside signified because they are just internal signifiers expanding infinitely in our minds via differance as you read my writing.
-Thus, Derrida’s famous passage: “there is no outside text”.
 I will demonstrate the concept of differance under our experience of time-consciousness later on.